conorwalsh1/battleships/README.md

 ## Data Model

- I decided to use a series of arrays

- Each board array coordinates
- Arrays to hold guesses and ships
+ I decided to use a series of arrays as a data model for this project.
+I used arrays to store the coordinates on the board.
+I also used arrays to store the player and computer guesses which I utilised in different areas for example when checking for invalid inputs, I was able to check against what the computer had guessed already to make sure it chose a new coordinate each time.

+ I also used arrays to hold the coordinates of the ships which the players then guessed with row and column.
+When the total amount of ships was brought to zero, a winner was then decided, be it player or computer.

 ### Languages Used